Ficool

 Luken looked toward Thal, still standing silently as soldiers passed him by like he was not real.
 "Why would he hold back?"

-Elira's voice was quiet now.
+Elira's voice was quiet.
 "Because if he did not, we would be caught in the crossfire.
 The wind alone would break our bones.
 The shockwave would crush our organs."

 Elira looked toward Thal again, her voice nearly a whisper.
 "He was not just holding back for our sake.
 He was protecting us from himself."

 Nyra swallowed hard, unable to tear her eyes from him.
-"Then why fight at all?"
+The silence that followed had too much in it to speak through.

 Despite her frustration, Nyra cracked a grin.
 "You enjoyed that, did you not?"

-Tar gave no verbal answer.
-But the way his massive chest rumbled with the faintest sound, a low huff somewhere between a growl and a chuckle, was answer enough.
+Tar gave no verbal answer but the way his massive chest rumbled — a low huff somewhere between a growl and a chuckle — was answer enough.

 "Elira," Nyra said, catching her expression.
 "Meet Tar."

 Elira blinked once.
 Twice.
-Then gave a slow and low whistle.
+Then gave a slow, low whistle.
 "You were not kidding when you said he was big."

 "He does not talk," Nyra said with a smirk.
 "But do not let that fool you.
 He understands everything."